unazed/basic-8080-disassembler/README.md

 ```

 considering it's a fairly simplistic implementation of a disassembler, there is no support for xrefs, string detection, logical chunking, control flow, etc., though it would be fairly simple to implement logical chunking by (optimally adding string detection first) creating a global address table, and adding any in-range addresses into it along the main-loop of `iterate_instructions`. thus you may distinguish different chunks of the code.

+there are most likely a multitude of issues with the disassembly code, however it seems to work for most simple code. there are interfaces and probable support for emulation as the `Disassembler.iterate_instructions` can be hooked to call instruction functions, passing a global `env` state variable (dictionary, most likely).

+though jumps may be awkward to implement, i have tried to code it in a way that is semi-modular.